ailich/MultiscaleDTM/README.md

--   `Qfit` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares using the equation shown below where a-f are regression parameters Z is the elevation/depth, and X is the east/west coordinates in the focal window relative to the focal cell, and Y is the north/south coordinates in the focal window relative to the focal cell (Evans, 1980; Wilson et al., 2007; Wood, 1996).
+-   `Qfit` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares using the equation shown below where a-f are regression parameters, Z is the elevation/depth, X is the east/west coordinates in the focal window relative to the focal cell, and Y is the north/south coordinates in the focal window relative to the focal cell (Evans, 1980; Wilson et al., 2007; Wood, 1996).
 The morphometric features algorithm has been modified to use more robust measures of curvature based on the suggestions of Minár et al. (2020).

 ![Z = aX^2 + bY^2 +cXY+ dX +eY +f](https://latex.codecogs.com/png.latex?Z%20%3D%20aX%5E2%20%2B%20bY%5E2%20%2BcXY%2B%20dX%20%2BeY%20%2Bf "Z = aX^2 + bY^2 +cXY+ dX +eY +f")